WMP Excellence Awards – Categories

 Student Officer of the Year

-To recognise student officers, including new specials constables, who have made an immediate impact, shown exceptional commitment, a passion for policing and demonstrated the force values.
+To recognise student officers, including new special constables, who have made an immediate impact, shown exceptional commitment, a passion for policing and demonstrated the force values.